 The best/most balanced review I’ve come across for the Woodcreek is by the channel BBQ & Bottles.
-They like my self do think this grill is excellent value for the money, giving people access to wood smoke flavoured food with the convenience of operating an oven.
+They, like myself, do think this grill is excellent value for the money, giving people access to wood smoke-flavoured food with the convenience of operating an oven.

 BBQ and Bottles did note in the video review above that the horizontal chimney does mean that smoke escapes much more easily than some other pellet grills, reducing the intensity of the smoke flavours produced.

 Searing and Heat Distribution

-The second video I wanted to add on the Woodcreek shows that while it can sear burgers etc on the maxium heat setting the heat is not consistent across the grill racks.
+The second video I wanted to add on the Woodcreek shows that while it can sear burgers etc, on the maximum heat setting, the heat is not consistent across the grill racks.
 The heat is concentrated on the right side of the grill directly over the pellet firepot.

-Now, I should point out that as the Twin Oaks has a smaller pellet cooking area heat distribution on that grill is not as significant.
+Now, I should point out that as the Twin Oaks has a smaller pellet cooking area, heat distribution on that grill is not as significant.
 In fact, on the Twin Oaks, the pellet firepot is almost centrally located under the cast-iron grates.